carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 of reasons.

 For these reasons, new targets are *always* added as *experimental* until they can be proven stable, and later moved to non-experimental.
-The difference between both classes is that experimental targets are not built by default (need to be added to -DLLVM_TARGETS_TO_BUILD at CMake time).
+The differences between both classes are:

+* Experimental targets are not built by default (they need to be explicitly enabled at CMake time).

+* Test failures, bugs, and build breakages that only appear when the experimental target is enabled, caused by changes unrelated to the target, are the responsibility of the community behind the target to fix.

 The basic rules for a back-end to be upstreamed in **experimental** mode are: